 Less than 1% of employees take the offer.
 Instead, they stick around to enjoy a unique, comprehensive professional growth regimen, including 28 personal development courses.

-Employing this strategy converts consumer disappointment into a pleasant surprise – elevating brand trust.
+This brand strategy converts consumer disappointment into a pleasant surprise – elevating brand trust.
 Zappos proves it can be trusted to do right by would-be buyers, even at the expense of a sale.
 Sales reps don’t earn a commission for this generous act.
 They do it because they’re supported by a culture that acknowledges excellent customer service, even when the bottom-line benefit isn’t immediately apparent.

 Trust Tip: Focus on culture, and service will follow.
 Lofty ideals won’t matter much if they don’t reflect your team’s reality.